-This question can easily be answered in most cases, but because of the fact-based nature of any workers’ compensation claim, it requires the experience of a qualified Atlanta personal injury attorney.
+This question can easily be answered in most cases, but because of the fact-based nature of any workers’ compensation claim, it requires the experience of a qualified Greenville personal injury lawyer.

 This is an important point about Georgia worker’s compensation law of which most people may not be aware, and why speaking with an Atlanta workers’ compensation lawyer is so important.

 When an employee is injured while at the lodging or in transit away from home, that injury should be covered by Georgia workers’ compensation law.